In this study of Jeremiah chapter four, we look at the fact that religion (even reformed religion) brings death.

 The leaders of Judah will not be able to do anything in the face of the Babylonians.
 The priests and prophets will still be stuck in their self-righteous religion.
 The same thing is going to happen in the last days as Jesus warned in Matthew 7:22.
 Then, there will be prophets that Jesus tells that He did not even know them.

-Then I said, 'Alas, Sovereign Lord!
-How completely you have deceived this people and Jerusalem by saying, "You will have peace," when the sword is at our throats!'
+Then I said, "Oh, Adonai ELOHIM!
+Surely you have sadly deceived this people and Yerushalayim by saying, 'You will have peace,' when the sword is at our very throats!"

 Jeremiah acknowledges the fact that God has allowed the people to be deceived by those who said that there was not going to be a judgment.
 The same thing is going to happen in the last days as the Anti-christ gets the world to agree to a worthless peace treaty.
 We might ask ourselves why God would allow this deception.
 We just have to accept the fact that God knows the hearts of all men and He knows what He is doing.